 ESPP

-Same as ISO, you pay tax only when the stocks are sold.
+Same as ISO, you pay tax only when the stocks are sold for ESPP offered under a statutory plan.

 Example: